garretcq/garretcq/README.md

+- Hey, I'm Garret.
+-
+- I'm interested in economics, statistics, data science, decentralized finance, NFTS, and web development (specifically in web 3.0).
+I'm currently learning C++ and Python via Codecademy.com and am using Github as a location to practice projects.
+I'm pursuing a degree in statistics and psychology.
-- 👋 Hi, I’m @garretcq
+-
-- 👀 I’m interested in data science, DeFi, NFTs, Web 3.0, and website development.
-- 🌱 I’m currently learning C++ via Codecademy, and am working on test projects to practice.
-- 💞️ I’m looking to collaborate on cryptocurrency projects.
-- 📫 How to reach me: https://twitter.com/jargonomics
+- You'll catch me on twitter @garretquinton.
+Feel free to reach out!

+- gm,
+- Garret

 <!---
 garretcq/garretcq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.